The BobMoCo Felines

 |Ricky, a handsome ginger, decided to move in from next door folowing the sad death of his sister, Smudge.
 He was a big softy, at heart, but found it hard to persuade Phoebe that he just wanted to play.
 Aged just 9, this lovely friend collapsed in the Summer 2018 heatwave, and died on 9 July from a previously unsuspected heart condition.

 Like all the BobMoCo cats down the years, his departure has left and enormous hole.
-He lies in the garden with Roger, Olly, Poppy and Henry.
+He has joined Roger, Olly, Poppy and Henry in the garden and wherever else cats go.

 Ruby arrived in May 2005, born in Derbyshire and offered to us by Cats Protection.
 A "tortie", she is a lovely little girl, who likes washing feet in the bathroom and learned how to knock on a door or window to be let in.
 Her ambition as a kitten was to climb every tree in sight.
 She stopped having to be rescued, except from ladders, which she still regarded as challenges.|